shamansir/rpd/README.md

 Feel free to fix issues or do Pull Requests!

-See a Reference below for details in programming Tollkits and different other things.
+See a Reference below for details in programming Toolkits and different other things.

 ## Reference